ME-ICA/tedana/docs/faq.rst

 .. _tree differences:

 ********************************************************************************************
-[tedana] What is the difference between the tedana_v0.013 meica and minimal decision trees?
+[tedana] What is the difference between the tedana_orig meica and minimal decision trees?
 ********************************************************************************************

 The decision tree is the series of conditions through which each component is